carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-We can now visualize the output file on the screen:
+We can now visualize the output alignment file on the screen:

 ~~~
 $ cat glucagon.needle